Kenny vs. Spenny vs. Canada

 Kenny vs. Spenny vs. Canada was a comedy tour starring Kenny Hotz and Spencer Rice, creators of the Canadian comedy television series Kenny vs. Spenny.

 The tour

 The tour began on March 31, 2014, in Vancouver, British Columbia, and concluded on May 15 in Thunder Bay, Ontario.
 At these 14 shows, Hotz and Rice presented rare and unseen footage from Kenny vs. Spenny reels which broadcasters considered too graphic or outrageous to air on television.
 They also discussed their origins in the entertainment business and answered questions from the audience.
 Bobby Patton, an occasional guest on Kenny vs. Spenny, and other members of the show's crew accompanied Hotz and Rice on the tour.

-The tour initially featured only 14 shows.

 Background

 The Showcase series Kenny vs. Spenny officially concluded on December 23, 2010.
 Entering the new year, stars Kenny Hotz and Spencer Rice took their careers separate ways and each announced their own shows would air in the summer of 2011.
 Ultimately Kenny Hotz's Triumph of the Will was not renewed for a second season, which Hotz attributes to its controversial season finale episode "Kennibal", while Single White Spenny was outright canceled by Showcase.
 Since each of their solo efforts, Hotz has worked more dominantly as a producer than an actor, partnering with Google to run Canada's first premium YouTube comedy channel, while Rice's X-Rayted documentary series remains unreleased.
 The pair have been increasingly expressing interest in a return to Kenny vs. Spenny by means of a Netflix series or feature film.

 The Kenny vs. Spenny vs. Canada tour allowed Hotz and Rice to interact with fans of the series, talk about the making of their most notorious episodes and show footage that was legally or otherwise objectionably barred from airing on television.
 Hotz elaborated, "It always bugged me that people thought the show was fake when it's so real.
 If you're a fan, you'll be so relieved to finally meet us and see that it's all real and it validates the content."